-Assessment advice and guidelines

-Reporting advice and guidelines
+Curriculum requirements Advice, guidelines and resources Rationale Planning teaching and learning Aims Standards elaborations, A to E Australian Curriculum content Assessment advice and guidelines Achievement standards Reporting advice and guidelines Requirements are taken directly from the Australian Curriculum: Geography (v5.1) developed by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
 Advice, guidelines and resources are based on the Australian Curriculum Year level descriptions and organisation sections.
-They have been developed by the Queensland Studies Authority (QSA) to assist teachers in their planning and assessment and include links to Queensland-developed supporting resources, exemplars and templates.
+They have been developed by the Queensland Studies Authority (QSA) to assist teachers in their planning and This material is presented in blue text. assessment and include links to Links to Australian Curriculum support materials are also provided where appropriate.
+Queensland-developed supporting resources, exemplars and templates.

-Rationale 1.1
+1.1 Rationale